victormeloasm/AESCrypt/README.md

 ## Overview

-**AESCrypt Argon 6.0AK** is both a command-line and GUI-based tool for file and folder encryption and decryption.
-It employs the Argon2 algorithm for password hashing and AES-256 encryption for maximum protection.
-The **AK (Anti-Keylogger)** feature has been added to enhance security against potential keylogging threats, making this version significantly more secure.
+**AESCrypt Argon 6.2AK** is a robust tool for file and folder encryption, utilizing the cutting-edge **Argon2 algorithm** for password hashing alongside **AES-256 encryption** to keep your data safe.
+This release introduces **AK (Anti-Keylogger)** protection, ensuring that your sensitive input remains secure from keyloggers while using the application.
+It’s designed for both professionals and casual users who require an easy-to-use, highly secure, and effective encryption tool.

 ## Features

-- **File Encryption**: Encrypts individual files with AES-256 encryption using a secure, hashed password.
+- **File Encryption**: Encrypts files individually using AES-256 with strong password protection.
-- **File Decryption**: Decrypts files previously encrypted with AESCrypt.
+- **File Decryption**: Decrypts files previously encrypted by AESCrypt with the correct password.
-- **Batch Encryption**: Encrypts all files within a selected folder, simplifying bulk encryption tasks.
+- **Batch Encryption**: Supports bulk file encryption by encrypting all files in a selected folder.
-- **Random Byte Padding**: Automatically adds at least 1MB of random bytes to the encrypted files, disguising their actual size for enhanced security.
+- **Random Byte Padding**: Adds random padding to encrypted files, concealing their actual size and enhancing security.
-- **Password Generation**: Generates strong, random passwords for enhanced security.
+- **Password Generation**: Generates strong, unique passwords for enhanced protection.
-- **User-Friendly GUI**: Modern, dark-themed graphical user interface for an intuitive user experience.
+- **User-Friendly GUI**: Modern interface for easy use, featuring a dark theme and intuitive layout.
-- **No Console Window**: Operates without a console window, providing a clean and professional interface.
+- **No Console Window**: Provides a professional, clean, and streamlined experience without any console window interruptions.
-- **Secure File Deletion**: Overwrites original files with random data before deletion to prevent unauthorized recovery.
+- **Secure File Deletion**: Ensures securely deleted files cannot be recovered by overwriting them multiple times.
-- **Metadata Encryption**: Protects sensitive file metadata from exposure.
+- **Metadata Encryption**: Secures metadata to prevent exposure of sensitive information.
-- **HMAC for Integrity**: Utilizes HMAC to verify data integrity during encryption and decryption.
+- **HMAC Integrity**: Verifies file integrity using HMAC, ensuring accurate encryption and decryption.
-- **Cross-Platform Compatibility**: Works seamlessly across different operating systems.
+- **Cross-Platform Support**: Compatible across Windows and Linux operating systems.
-- **Improved Security Features**:
+- **Enhanced Security Features**:
-  - Increased Argon2 time cost for stronger password hashing.
+  - Argon2 hashing is enhanced with a time cost for robust password security.
-  - Multiple overwrite passes for secure file deletion.
+  - Added multiple overwrite passes for file deletion.
-  - Enhanced salting in Argon2 for added security.
+  - Stronger salting methods in Argon2 for better security.
-  - Memory zeroing to prevent sensitive data leakage.
+  - Memory zeroing to prevent leakage of sensitive data.
-  - **AK (Anti-Keylogger)**: A feature designed to prevent keyloggers from capturing sensitive information by disguising keyboard input, ensuring higher security during encryption and decryption.
+  - **AK (Anti-Keylogger)**: Blocks keyloggers from intercepting user keystrokes during encryption and decryption processes.
+- **Improved User Interface**: More responsive, with tooltips and a better layout for faster workflows.

 ## Installation

 ### Prerequisites

-- **Python**: Ensure Python is installed on your system.
-You can download it from [python.org](https://www.python.org/downloads/).
-During installation, check the box to add Python to your PATH.
+Ensure Python is installed on your system.
+You can download Python from [python.org](https://www.python.org/downloads/) (check the box to add Python to your PATH during installation).

 ### Cloning the Repository

-To get the latest version of AESCrypt Argon 6.0AK, you can clone the repository using Git:
+To get the latest version of **AESCrypt Argon 6.2AK**, clone the repository using Git:

 ```bash
 git clone https://github.com/victormeloasm/AESCrypt.git